 IT is 18 years since he died but the world seems reluctant to forget Philly Bongoley Lutaaya.
-Radio airwaves are abuzz with renditions of his songs done by leading Ugandan artistes off a tribute album that was launched last evening and a big memorial concert to celebrate his life and times is slated
+Radio airwaves are abuzz with renditions of his songs done by leading Ugandan artistes off a tribute album that was launched last evening and a big memorial concert to celebrate his life and times is slated for December 16 in Nakivubo Stadium.

 There is a memorial day (October 17) reserved for him and Namirembe Cathedral is devoting the 10:00am service to him.
 Prime Minister, Professor Apolo Nsibambi will give a keynote address.
 But who was Philly Bongoley Lutaaya and why all the fuss?
 Joseph Batte and Sebidde Kiryowa write.